Robert J. Rhee

 Professor Rhee is also the author of several books: Essential Concepts of Business For Lawyers (2d edition, Wolters Kluwer Law & Business, 2016); Limited Liability Entities: State By State Guide To LLCs, LLPs, and LPs, volumes 1-10 (co-authored, Wolters Kluwer Law & Business); Corporate Finance (Wolters Kluwer Law & Business, 2016).

 Professor Rhee’s scholarship is frequently cited in leading law reviews and academic books, and he has been cited in federal and state judicial opinions and significant government reports.
 He has taught law in the Netherlands, United Kingdom, and Korea, and business at Johns Hopkins Carey Business School and University of Maryland Robert H. Smith School of Business.
+Professor Rhee blogs on his personal webpage.

 J.D., George Washington University